oraweechan/studio-ghibli-database/README.md

 ## Installation

-To open the app, open the terminal window and go to the "StudioGhibli" directory and run `npm start`.
+To open the app, open the terminal window and go to the "studio-ghibli-database" directory and run `npm i` then `npm start`.

 ## How to use
 TBD